contest-framework/server/documentation/configure.md

 ### extracting parts of the source code file

-To run a single Rust unit test, we need to execute `cargo test {{test name}}` where `<test name>` is the name of the test function to execute.
+To run a single Rust unit test, we need to execute `cargo test <test function name>` where `<test function name>` is the name of the Rust function that implements the test.
 Contest doesn't provide the name of the current Rust function as a variable, so let's create one ourselves and call it `fn_name`:

 ```json
 {